Waitangi Tribunal: Māori language urgent claim

 On 12 December 2023, the Tauranga-based iwi Ngai Te Rangi Settlement Trust filed an urgent claim arguing that the Government's decision to discontinue financial incentives for public servants to learn the Māori language and directive for government departments Waka Kotahi (NZ Transport Agency) and Te Whatu Ora (Health NZ) to give primacy to their English names breached the Treaty of Waitangi and the New Zealand Bill of Rights.

 On 10 June 2024, the Waitangi Tribunal began hearing Ngai Te Rangi's Māori language claim, which was supported by Ngā Kaiwhakapūmau i te Reo (the Wellington Māori Language Board).
-The hearing was held in Wellington, with a contingent of iwi representatives traveling to the capital.
+The hearing was held in Wellington, with a contingent of iwi representatives travelling to the capital.
 The Tribunal heard from both iwi and Crown-nominated relatives.
 On the first day of the hearing, Ngai Te Rangi's lawyer Mataanuku Mahuika argued that the Government had failed to abide with its legal obligation under the Māori Language Act to consult with iwi on issues regarding the Māori language.
 During the hearing, the Crown's counsel said that the Government was committed to uphold its obligations under the Māori Language Act.
 Ngāi Te Rangi representative Roimata Stanley-Kaweroa claimed that the Government had targeted the Māori language and its speakers since it had come into power.
-Stanley Kaweroa only spoke in the Māori during the proceedings, which led to long pauses between questions and answers.
+Stanley Kaweroa only spoke in Māori during the proceedings, which led to long pauses between questions and answers.
 While National's coalition agreement with New Zealand First contained a commitment that all public service departments should communicate primarily in English and prioritise their Pakeha names, Crown lawyers testified that Public Service Minister Nicola Willis had decided against issuing directives to the public sector regarding the use of Māori but had given latitude to individual ministers and their agencies.
 Veteran civil servant and iwi leader Haami Piripi contended that the coalition agreement would override any minister's commitment to the Māori language.
 The tribunal is expected to last until 14 June.

 On 11 June, the Crown delivered its case.
 Acting Public Service Commissioner Heather Baggot, who is of Ngāti Maniapoto and Te Āti Awa descent, was cross-examined by Māori lawyer Mataanuku Mahuika.
 Baggot testified that all government departments apart from Te Puni Kōkiri (Ministry for Māori Development) and Oranga Tamariki (Ministry for Children) had their legal names in English.
 Mahuika responded by arguing about the changing place names of Mount Egmont and Mount Taranaki.